DSH Teaching at Tampere University

 The Decision Support for Health group provides education for the Health Technology and Informatics area.
 Our courses are mostly aimed at Master’s degree students.
 They are linked to the following study modules at Tampere University:

-All our courses are held at the Hervanta campus.
-We offer a basic track to health informatics (the first three courses in the list below), and a number of specialised courses related to health informatics and biomedical signal processing.
-Courses that we teach are (contact person in the parenthesis):
+Courses are mainly held at the Hervanta campus.
+We offer a basic track to health informatics, and a number of specialised courses related to health informatics and biomedical signal processing.
+Courses that we teach are (contact person in the parentheses):

-• Health Care Processes and Information Systems (Milla Juutinen / Saana Seppälä)
+- Health Care Processes and Information Systems (Milla Juutinen)

-• Doctoral Seminar in Digital Healthcare Technologies (Mark van Gils)
+- Doctoral Seminar in Digital Healthcare Technologies (Mark van Gils) [not in 2026]

 In addition, we work in collaboration at the Health and Assistive Technology (HeAT) laboratory.
 The HeAT laboratory is linked to both teaching and research activities.
 If you want to visit, or hear more about the HeAT lab, contact Milla Juutinen, milla.juutinen(at)tuni.fi.